stefl14/revalue/README.md

 Before running the training, you may need to adjust the configurations according to your dataset and training requirements.
 Configuration options are available in `config.py`.
 Review and modify them as necessary to fit your project's needs.

+Note, you will also need to create a data directory with eurosat data i.e. data/EuroSAT_MS_Samples

 ### Training the Model

 To train the model, use the CLI provided in `trainer.py`.
 The CLI supports various options for training customization, such as setting the number of epochs, batch size, and more.